Trading Leverage Examples & Margin Example & Examples

 Indices Margin Requirement = 100%

 Because when a trader has a higher indices Trading Leverage Example means that they have more percent above what is required (A.K.A.
-Known As More "Free Margin") their open trading transactions are less likely to get closed out.
-This is reason why traders will choose ratio 100:1 for their account but according to their money management guidelines, these traders will not trade above 5:1.
+Known As More "Free Margin") their open transactions are less likely to get closed.
+This is reason why traders will select ratio 100:1 for their account but in accordance to their equity money management guidelines, these traders will not trade above 5:1.

-These Zones are Shown on the Software Image Below as an Example:
+These Zones are Shown on the Platform Image Below as an Example: